Nurrospody/SOURCE-Statistics-ILC/Chapter Reports/Vocabulary-Math-Basic-Scripts-CH3.md

     plot](#writing-in-r-console---basic-mathematics-comands-used-subraction-addition-division-multiplication-cosine-sine-tangent-standard-deviation-mean-min-max-plot)
   - [Making a basic script](#making-a-basic-script)

-This chapter is very long; most chapters in this book will continue to be too long to be put into one report reasonably.
-I have seperated this chapter into seperate reports, roughly based on the amount of content showed per section.
+This chapter is very long.
+For ease of work and browsing I have seperated this chapter into seperate reports, roughly based on the amount of content showed per section.

 ### Notable Vocabulary from Chapter 3